How to Stay Focused During Your Quiet Time with God

 - Then I write down my thanks, forgiveness, and today’s requests.

-- Once I’m done praying, then I look over the brain dump list again and transfer any items that I need to do to my planner.
+- Once I’m done praying, I look over the brain dump list again and transfer any items that I need to do to my planner.
 This way I don’t forget about them.

 This journal page really has increased my focus and has made my quiet time with God so much more meaningful.
 It’s so nice to sit down with a plan to guide me through my quiet time.